nikitavoloboev/data/programming-languages/python/python.md

 - [Byterun](https://github.com/nedbat/byterun) - Python implementation of a Python bytecode runner.
 - [Clean Code Python](https://github.com/zedr/clean-code-python#readme)
 - [cython](https://github.com/cython/cython) - Most widely used Python to C compiler.
+- [HPy: a better API for Python](https://github.com/pyhandle/hpy) - Goal of the project is to design a better API for extending Python in C.